Madison Davis: Later career

 Davis went into the real estate business.
 He was appointed postmaster of Athens in 1890 by President Benjamin Harrison; making Davis the first African American to serve in that role.
 He faced strong opposition from local whites in Athens.
 (Monroe Morton was the second African-American postmaster in Athens.)

 Davis also worked as U.S. Customs Surveyor in Atlanta and was Captain of Relief No. 2, Clarke County's first black fire company.

+Death

 He is buried at Gospel Pilgrim Cemetery in Athens.